Safer Conception for Women Study – Understanding use of Periconception PrEP: The ZINK Study “Protect yourself before pregnancy”

 Safer conception for HIV-infected men choosing to Conceive with At-Risk-Partners: Helping Men Have Healthy Babies (Piloting the intervention)

-This project aims to develop a safer conception intervention for HIV-infected men who choose to conceive with at-risk partners.
-The study has 3 phases.
+This project aimed to develop a safer conception intervention for HIV-infected men who choose to conceive with at-risk partners.
+The study had 3 phases.
 In Phase 1 we recruited HIV positive men from a clinic in Durban who reported desire to have a child in the next year with their HIV-uninfected or HIV status unknown partner.
 We conducted three focus group discussions in order to obtain feedback on our safer conception intervention for serodiscordant couples exploring perceived effectiveness, feasibility, and acceptability of intervention content, best approaches to maximize recruitment and retention and acceptability and feasibility of SMS messaging to record sexual behaviour.
+An open Pilot study of the safer conception intervention was conducted and the study was completed in January 2018.

 National Institutes of Health via Massachusetts General Hospital